y-mx-b/onebook/README.md

     -   [x] Safari
         -   [x] Implement Safari bookmark parsing
         -   [x] Implement Safari bookmark data storage
+    -   [ ] Brave
+        -   Also literally the same as Chromium
     -   [ ] Firefox (this might take a while, I *really* don't want to have to learn SQL)
         -   [ ] Implement Firefox bookmark parsing